 - show the interviewer that you’re committed to a career in financial services

-Toby Wemyss, head of broking at Willis Towers Watson, said it’s crucial that graduates ‘thoroughly research the company and the industry’.
+Toby Wemyss, global head of facultative business at Willis Towers Watson, said it’s crucial that graduates ‘thoroughly research the company and the industry’.
 The more you can understand, he explained, the more confident you’ll be in terms of making the right career decision and performing at the interview.

 He said candidates who research Willis Towers Watson before they go and interview are set apart from those that don’t, as they have a clearer idea about what they can bring to the business.
 ‘I’m hugely in awe of people who are taking an interest in the industry I’m very proud to be part of.’